+redevelopment plan;

-- 3. A resolution of necessity required pursuant to paragraph (b) of subsection 2 must set forth: - (a) A statement that the property will be acquired for purposes of redevelopment as authorized pursuant to [subsection 17] paragraph (q) of subsection 1 of NRS 37.010 and subsection 2 of NRS 279.470; - (b) A reasonably detailed description of the property to be acquired; - (c) A finding by the agency that the public interest and necessity require the acquisition of the property; - (d) A finding by the agency that acquisition of the property will be the option for redevelopment that is most compatible with the greatest public good and the least private injury; and - (e) A finding by the agency that acquisition of the property is necessary for purposes of redevelopment. - 4.
-After an agency adopts a resolution pursuant to subsection 1 or 2, the resolution so adopted and the findings set forth in the resolution are final and conclusive and are not subject to judicial review unless credible evidence is adduced to suggest that the resolution or the findings set forth therein were procured through bribery or fraud. - NRS [37.112 and] 37.190 [are] is hereby repealed.
+(b) The agency has adopted a resolution of necessity that complies with the requirements set forth in subsection 3; and must set forth: (a) A statement that the property will be acquired for purposes of redevelopment as authorized pursuant to [subsection 17] paragraph (q) of subsection 1 of NRS 37.010 and subsection 2 of NRS 279.470;

+(c) The agency has complied with the provisions of NRS 279.4712.
+A resolution of necessity required pursuant to paragraph (b) of subsection 2

+(a) The property sought to be acquired is necessary to carry out the

+(b) A reasonably detailed description of the property to be acquired;

+(c) A finding by the agency that the public interest and necessity require the acquisition of the property;

+(d) A finding by the agency that acquisition of the property will be the option for redevelopment that is most compatible with the greatest public good and the least private injury; and purposes of redevelopment.

+(e) A finding by the agency that acquisition of the property is necessary for

+4. After an agency adopts a resolution pursuant to subsection 1 or 2, the resolution so adopted and the findings set forth in the resolution are final and conclusive and are not subject to judicial review unless credible evidence is adduced to suggest that the resolution or the findings set forth therein were procured through bribery or fraud.

 Sec.
+11. NRS 37.112 and 37.190 are hereby repealed.

-11. - The amendatory provisions of this act apply to an action in eminent domain that is filed on or after [October 1, 2007.] the effective date of this act. - Sec.
-13. This act becomes effective upon passage and approval.
+[Sec.
+4.]
+Sec.
+12. The amendatory provisions of this act apply to an action in eminent domain that is filed on or after October 1, 2007.

-TEXT OF REPEALED [SECTIONS] SECTION
+TEXT OF REPEALED SECTIONS

-- 37.112 Valuation of property subject to condemnation as result of public work or project. - Except as otherwise provided in subsection 2, if the property is subject condemnation as a result of a public work or public improvement, any decrease increase in the fair market value of the property before the date of valuation which is caused by: - (a) The public work or public improvement for which the property - (b) The likelihood that the property would be acquired for such a purpose, - must be disregarded when assessing the value of the property pursuant NRS 37.110. - 2.
-Any decrease or increase in the fair market value of the property before the date of valuation resulting from physical deterioration within the reasonable control of the owner is not required to be disregarded pursuant to subsection 1.] - 37.190 Costs: Allowance and apportionment.
+- 37.112 Valuation of property subject to condemnation as result of public work or project. - Except as otherwise provided in subsection 2, if the property is subject to condemnation as a result of a public work or public improvement, any decrease or increase in the fair market value of the property before the date of valuation which is caused by: - (a) The public work or public improvement for which the property is - (b) The likelihood that the property would be acquired for such a purpose, ightharpoonup must be disregarded when assessing the value of the property pursuant to NRS 37.110. - 2.
+Any decrease or increase in the fair market value of the property before the date of valuation resulting from physical deterioration within the reasonable control of the owner is not required to be disregarded pursuant to subsection 1. - Costs: Allowance and apportionment.
 Costs may be allowed or not, and if allowed may include a maximum of \$350 for appraisal reports used at the trial and \$150 for fees of expert witnesses who testify at the trial, and may be apportioned between the parties on the same or adverse sides, in the discretion of the court.